brather1ng/RePoE/docs/gems.md

   Acts as a multiplier on added damage from support gems and other sources.
   Given as percentage with 0 = 100%.
 - `damage_multiplier`: Damage multiplier for attack skills.
 Only set when not 0.
-  Divide by 10 000 and add 1 to get the multiplier.
+  Divide by 100 and add 100 to get as percentage.
 - `crit_chance`: Critical strike chance of the skill.
 Only set when not 0.
-  Divide by 100 to as percent value.
+  Divide by 100 to get as percentage.
 - `vaal`: Set for vaal skills.
 Contains the field `souls` and `stored_uses`.
 - `stats`: Array of the stats this skill provides.
 Each array element is an object containing the stat id (`id`) and value (`value`) of the stat at the given level.